CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 In this lab, you will do four things:

 **Install Tools**: You will install Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
+There is guidance at the end of this lab on installing CoPilot within IntelliJ.
 **Familiarize with the IDE**: To get familiar with the IDE, you will complete some small programming exercises.
 **Distributed Consensus Exercises**: You will gain hands-on experience with distributed consensus by completing exercises using the Raft simulator.
 **Cryptographic Hashes**: You will work with cryptographic hashes, which will be a recurring topic in our course.

 Answers to all of the in-lab exercises appear at the bottom of this lab.

-The Lab1_Quiz on Canvas is designed to accompany this lab and should be completed along the way.
-As you work through this lab, you should also be working through the quiz.
-If you need additional time, the Canvas quiz will save prior work.

 ### Part 0.
 For Windows Home users only